 Paying the rent should always be your top priority.
 If your income is reduced because of the benefits cap and you do not have enough money to pay all your rent, you may fall into rent arrears and face eviction.

-If you are facing exceptional hardship, your local council may be able to help you with a discretionary housing payment.
 This is usually for a short time only.
 The UK Government has given extra funds to councils so that they can help people with problems caused by the benefit cap, so it may be worth making a claim.

 If you are threatened with homelessness, contact your local council's housing options or homelessness service for help and advice.